Telecommunications lease: Redundancy

 Generally, cellular providers look for property that is in a densely populated area and that falls outside of a five-mile radius from the nearest tower.
 For a cellular company, redundancy occurs when two or more towers serve the same area.
 This often causes a loss of income for the cellular provider, as they generally need one tower rather than multiple.
 As companies continue to merge, redundancy has become a rising issue within the telecommunication industry.

 Duration and termination

 Generally, telecom leases are for an initial five-year term followed by additional five-year renewal terms.
 Leases typically also have a 30- to 90-day cancellation period when the cellular provider has the right to terminate the lease within 30 to 90 days of giving notice to the landowner.
 This specific portion of a telecom lease is due to recent mergers in the industry, which render some towers useless.
 Due to cellular providers merging with other cellular companies, one company can double its number of towers.
-This often causes redundancy, as previously mentioned, which often leads to the termination of leases and removal of redundant towers.
+This often causes redundancy, as previously mentioned, which often leads to the termination of leases and the removal of redundant towers.